18F/hubot-slack-github-issues/README.md

 support, this plugin will be updated to use those packages instead of the custom versions.

-1. Include the plugin in your `external-scripts.json`.
+1. Include the plugin in `external-scripts.json` in your Hubot repository:
    ```json
    [
      "hubot-slack-github-issues"